 ALL HMONG PRODUCTS ONLINE FOR SALE The Hmong people are an ethnic minority native of China that, in past centuries, moved to the southern and populated regions of Laos, Thailand and Vietnam, according to their own aspirations for autonomy and territorial independence (the name Hmong in their language, means “free”).
 The interest in these people arises from the beauty of their products, which is expressed both in traditional clothing and .

-Tag: art and tradition, colored fabrics, ethnic minorities, Hmong people, orient
+Tag: art and tradition, colored fabrics, ethnic fabrics, Hmong people, orient, oriental

 ALL ITEMS WITH DORJE SYMBOL ONLINE FOR SALE In Tibetan Buddhism, full of symbols and ritual objects, extensive attention has been given to the meaning of the word Dorje, in Tibetan, or Vajra, in Sanskrit: the lightning, or diamond, that destroys all kinds of ignorance, being itself indestructible, principle of spiritual and mental liberation, on which the philosophy of Tibet is based.
 The Dorje represents the firmness of spirit and the achievement of .